-A DUI or PC criminal offense is punishable as a gross misdemeanor if the person has fewer than three prior DUI or PC convictions within seven years.
+A DUI or PC criminal offense is punishable as a gross misdemeanor if the person has two or fewer prior DUI or PC convictions within seven years.
 It becomes a class B felony for a DUI offense, and a class C felony for a PC offense if a person has three or more prior convictions within ten years.